RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
 * `selectorImagePath` - type: PATH
-    - Path to image to render in place of "selector bar."
+    - Path to image to render in place of the selector bar.
 * `selectorImageTile` - type: BOOLEAN
     - If true, the selector image will be tiled instead of stretched to fit its size.
     - Default is `false`